MinchinWeb/openttd-minchinweb/MetaLibrary/ReadMe.txt

         and Waterbody Check v.1

 -- Roadmap --------------------------------------------------------------------
-These are features I hope to add to WmDOT shortly.
-However, this is subject to
+These are features I hope to add to MetaLibrary shortly.
+However, this is
-    change without notice.
+    subject to change without notice.
 However,I am open to suggestions! v.2     Ship Pathfinder
         Atlas Generator (input possible sources and destinations and get the best pair)